 Here’s a graph that shows you what our alumni are doing, as of October 2015.
 (We’re still tracking down a number of them!)
 These students are between zero and four years out from the program.

-You’re always welcome to get in touch, and don’t hesitate to schedule a meeting if you’d like to ask your questions in person.
+You’re always welcome to get in touch.
 You can also check out our frequently asked questions.

 Email: Kerry Allen (SAO)